sheinbergon/jna-aac-encoder/README.md

 ```
 #### Additional information
 * Provided fdk-aac version is 0.1.6
-* This library was tested against 0.1.5/6
+* Both versions 0.1.5 and 0.1.6 were tested and found to comply with this bridge.
+* In regards to cross-compilation artifacts:
-* 32bit platform won't be supported for now.
+  * 32bit platform won't be supported for now
   * OSX/Macos toolchain is a bit trickier, so you'll just have to pre-install the dylib in advance.

 ### Encoding using the JVM AudioSystem
 ```java